kojiromike/magento-retail-order-management/docs/PRODUCT_IMPORT.md

 ## Language

-In Eb2c terms, some attribute values can vary on language.
+In eBay Enterprise Retail Order Management terms, some attribute values can vary on language.
 In Magento terms this means we distribute the different values for these nodes across different stores, if such stores exist.
 (For these purposes we do not distinguish between a "store" and a "store view".)

+The mapping framework used to extract data from feeds will ensure that values with a specific language code will be properly imported into the correct stores.
+The mapped callbacks will typically not need to specifically handle translations.

-### Where to find language in the feeds
+### Where to Find Language in the Feeds

-Eb2c feeds denote language according to one of two possible structures, either:
+eBay Enterprise Retail Order Management feeds denote language according to one of two possible structures, either:

 ```xml
 <CustomAttributes>